The Venosta train station was first build in the late 19th century by Edgar Berryman - Up the Gatineau! Volume 43, pg 64.

 Through the operations of the Venosta train station, we aim to serve youth of the Outaouais region, while offering connections between them and travellers in general accessing the café — especially the users of the Véloroute, which is now the remaining link to the Trans Canada Trail.
 But our main focus is operating a safe and engaging haven for youth, with access to the Regional Youth Resource Centre on the second floor, and employment opportunities in the café and other social enterprises that develop in our ongoing operations.

-Kevin Morris - President
+Kevin Morris - Treasurer

 Tara Schippers - Director

-Maureen McEvoy - Chair
+Maureen McEvoy - Co-President

 Charles Kealey - Accounting

 Sandra Shean - Secretary

 MEET THE TEAM

 Hi!
 I’m Alysha “Leash”, Lafleur, I use they/them pronouns (he/him and the occasional she is okay).
 My family are settlers of this area on Algonquin land going back generations, we live mostly around Danford Lake.
 As a kid my parents worked in Ottawa, so I bounced back and forth, up and down the river, feeling like I didn’t fit in either place.

 After graduation I ran away to the big city of Toronto, eventually ending up in Sudbury where I did my diploma in Social Service Work with an Indigenous specialization.
 When all is said and done I knew the beautiful nature and rural forests of home was where my spirit was, and I’m happy to be back.
 Striving for community has always been important to me, I’ve volunteered and worked at many community centers across provinces, but I hope to take what I’ve learnt about mental health and holistic wellbeing to positively impact our community and youth, as I know they will positively impact and teach me.